opencontainers/image-spec/image-index.md

     Image indexes concerned with portability SHOULD use one of the above media types.
     Future versions of the spec MAY use a different mediatype (i.e. a new versioned format).
-    An encountered `mediaType` that is unknown SHOULD be safely ignored.
+    An encountered `mediaType` that is unknown to the implementation MUST be ignored.

   - **`platform`** *object*